timzy4real/Cohort-Analysis-SQL/README.md

 Key Columns: Quantity, InvoiceDate, CustomerID
 The tool used for this project is the Microsoft SQL Server.

+We worked on the following skills:
+•	Understanding Cohort and Cohort Analysis
+•	Handling missing values
+•	Month extracted from date
+•	Assigning Cohort to each transaction
+•	Assigning Cohort Index to each transaction
+•	Create Cohort Table for retention rate
+•	Visualize the Cohort Table in Tableau
+•	Interpret the Retention Rate

 DATA CLEANING:
 We started by cleaning our table step by step using CTEs by identifying the null values.